vectorsize/substance-text/README.md

-PROPER™ — Semantic Rich Text Editor
+Proper — Semantic Rich Text Editor
 ==================

-PROPER is a Semantic Texteditor based on HTML's `contenteditable` attribute.
-It's being developed in the context of [Substance](http://github.com/michael/substance), a data driven document authoring engine.

-The goal is to output proper semantic HTML by restricting the set of possible tags.
-When pasting content, the markup is stripped.
+Proper 0.5.0 will be a complete rewrite, using CodeMirror instead of `contenteditable`.

+Thank you Victor Saiz (vectorsize) for working on this!

 Changelog
 -------------------

+**0.5.0**

+In progress.
+Rewrite using CodeMirror.

 **0.3.1**